 The CHT server needs to be given a static IP so that DNS will always resolve to the correct host.

 Browsers might allow you to connect to a server with an invalid TLS certificate after you bypass the warning.
-Android apps however, like Medic Android App, require a valid TLS certificate to work correctly, therefore you would need to acquire a valid TLS certificate from a certificate authority (CA) and install it on your CHT server.
+Android apps however, like CHT Android App, require a valid TLS certificate to work correctly, therefore you would need to acquire a valid TLS certificate from a certificate authority (CA) and install it on your CHT server.